Dr. Samuel Marks breaks the rules, again. This time they were his own....

 "I already have.”
 He rose to pace around the room.
 “Look, I'm not asking for permission, Tollack.
 What’s done is done.”
 I needed to tell him first, before announcing it to the Council.
 "She should've died six months ago."

 "Six months?
-You kept this from me for six months?"
+You've kept this from me for six months?"
 He was used to me coming to him with everything.
 Like I did with the vaccine on the moon.
 And the plan to escape to the past.
-"And we've done away with The First Law now?
+"And we've done away with The First Law too?
 Thou shalt not change history.
 Where is she now?
 How do you know she isn't out there tripping up the timeline as we speak?"

 "I'm well aware of the laws, Tollack.
 I can’t affect the timeline, I know.
 This won't prevent Albert Einstein from being born."
 I paused to take a drink of my beer.
 Then, I answered him, "She's safe.
 In a cabin, where she won't come into contact with anyone, until I return."
 I'd set up a couple of locations no one else in the Society knew of, just in case.
 "The only way out of it now is murder."